nahimanajz/bag-countries/README.md

 # BAG trips challenge
-I am Janvier, I worked on this challenge which fetches data from __getcountriesapi__ then use those data to set visit places. you can find demo [here]()
+Hi, I am Janvier, I worked I would like to show you off my project that   fetches data from __getcountriesapi__ then use those data to set visit places. you can find demo [here]()

 ## List of backend endpoints